renzexuan2002-lang/multiple-imputation-mice-R/README.md

 ### Convergence plots

 The convergence plots show the mean and standard deviation of imputed values across 5 chains over 20 iterations.
 Good mixing between chains indicates the algorithm has converged.
-However `perm_contract` shows some instability in the convergence plot, likely due to the small proportion of respondents in the `No_contract` category, which may cause separation issues in the polytomous regression model.
+Most variables show good convergence and stable mixing across chains.
+However ,`perm_contract` shows some instability in the convergence plot, likely due to the small proportion of respondents in the `No_contract` category, which may cause separation issues in the polytomous regression model.

 ![Convergence – agea, edu4, hinctnta](output/figures/02_convergence_1.png)